 - Achaleke Christian, Cameroon, Achaleke has founded the ‘One Person One Hand Sanitizer’ initiative, producing over 15,000 bottles of sanitiser and distributed them to 12,000 separate households.

-- Jolyon Layard Horsfall, United Kingdom, Jolyon Layard Horsfall, United Kingdom, Jolyon is the CFO and Co-Founder of Happy Space, a UK-based charity dedicated to preventative mental wellbeing for young people.
+- Jolyon Layard Horsfall, United Kingdom, Jolyon Layard Horsfall, United Kingdom, Jolyon is the CFO for Happy Space, a UK-based charity dedicated to preventative mental wellbeing for young people.
 During COVID-19, Happy Space has created a campaign called #HappySpaceAtHome, distributing free wellbeing resources to families across the UK.
 So far, they have provided over 160 families with their resources.

 Ella Robertson, Managing Director of One Young World, said: “Young leaders are part of the most connected, informed and resourceful generation in human history.
 They have proved this time and time again, with their capacity for innovation, understanding of digital tools and high levels of social responsibility.
 We now need to ensure they have the funds needed to tackle some of the largest issues created by Covid-19.